 to act justly,

 and to live wholeheartedly

 as Christ’s agents of renewal in the world.

-Calvin College is a Christian academic community dedicated to rigorous intellectual inquiry.
+Calvin University is a Christian academic community dedicated to rigorous intellectual inquiry.
 Calvin students study the liberal arts and select from a broad range of majors and professional programs.
-The college fosters scholarship that creates new knowledge, that performs creative work, and that sustains natural and cultural resources.
+The university fosters scholarship that creates new knowledge, that performs creative work, and that sustains natural and cultural resources.
 A Calvin education, marked by scholarly engagement with enduring questions and emerging concerns, prepares students to answer God’s call to live and serve in God’s world as agents of renewal.
-Calvin College does all this with a robust commitment to providing equal opportunities for all faculty, staff, and students.
-Calvin College was founded in 1876 by the Christian Reformed Church in North America and named for 16th-century reformer John Calvin.
+Calvin University does all this with a robust commitment to providing equal opportunities for all faculty, staff, and students.
+Calvin University was founded in 1876 by the Christian Reformed Church in North America and named for 16th-century reformer John Calvin.
 The historic creeds and confessions of Reformed Christianity guide the college’s understanding of scripture and inform its mission.